Millbrook School | Millbrook, New York

 After constructing the academic facilities proposed in our 2003 “Pulling Forward” Plan, Millbrook School asked VMA to revisit the plan to address the school’s changing needs.
 The new Student Life Facilities Plan would focus on aspects of campus that impacted the boarding school’s residential experience while supporting their approach to campus sustainability.

 A member of the Green School Alliance, Millbrook had committed to having a carbon neutral campus by 2020 and mandated that all significant building projects meet LEED for Schools requirements.
 VMA’s recommendations outlined everything from recycling programs to energy options to help Millbrook achieve its environmental goals, and the results include a seven-acre solar field now powers the entire campus.

 The school had developed a set of strategic priorities, like enabling increased enrollment and maintaining a pedestrian-friendly campus, which we used to organize many disparate improvements into an actionable plan.
 A series of four “critical path” projects that would address their needs were supplemented by six additional projects less connected to their institutional goals.
-Since then, the school has accomplished all the critical path projects as well as several of the ancillary projects.
+Since then, the school has accomplished all the critical path projects, the most prominent of which is their new dining hall, as well as several of the ancillary projects.

 2019: Comprehensive Campus Plan

 We are currently working with Millbrook School on our third consecutive campus plan which will build on what we have already accomplished together to continue their thoughtful growth and evolution.
 Although the plan is still in its early stages, we have already identified a need for expanded athletics facilities, additional student and faculty housing, and improved classrooms, especially for their well-regarded language program.